huggingface/transformers/docs/source/en/perf_train_cpu.md

 This guide focuses on training large models efficiently on CPU.

 ## Mixed precision with IPEX
-Mixed precision is the use of both single and half-precision data types in a model to accelerate training or inference while still preserving much of the single-precison accuracy.
-Modern CPUs such as 3rd Gen
-Intel® Xeon® Scalable processors and 4th Gen Intel® Xeon® Scalable processors supports the lower-precision data type BFloat16 natively, so you should get performance boost out of the box by simply turning the mixed precision training with BFloat16 on.
+Mixed precision is the use of both single and half-precision data types in a model to accelerate training or inference while still preserving much of the single-precision accuracy.
+Modern CPUs such as 3rd Gen Intel® Xeon® Scalable processors and 4th Gen Intel® Xeon® Scalable processors support the lower-precision data type BFloat16 natively, so you should get performance benefits out of the box by simply turning the mixed precision training with BFloat16 on.

-To further maximize training performance, you can use Intel® Extension for PyTorch (IPEX), which is a libray built upon PyTorch and adds additional CPU ISA level support such as Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) for an extra performance boost on Intel CPUs.
-However, CPUs with only AVX2 (e.g., AMD CPUs or older Intel CPUs) might result in a better performance under IPEX, but not guaranteed.
+To further maximize training performance, you can use Intel® Extension for PyTorch (IPEX), which is a library built upon PyTorch and adds additional CPU ISA level support such as Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) for an extra performance boost on Intel CPUs.
+However, CPUs with only AVX2 (e.g., AMD CPUs or older Intel CPUs) might result in better performance under IPEX, but not guaranteed.

 The Auto Mixed Precision for CPU backend has been enabled since PyTorch-1.10.
 At the same time, the support of Auto Mixed Precision with BFloat16 for CPU and BFloat16 optimization of operators has been massively enabled in Intel® Extension for PyTorch, and partially upstreamed to PyTorch master branch.
 Users can get better performance and user experience with IPEX Auto Mixed Precision.

 Check more detailed information for [Auto Mixed Precision](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/features/amp.html).

 ### IPEX installation: